OpenNebula/docs/source/installation_and_configuration/opennebula_services/scheduler/drs.rst

         MEMORY: 0.4

 In the previous example, the CPU requirement is weighted with 60% and memory with 40%.

+The option ``MIGRATION_THRESHOLD`` is used only for workload optimization and can be used to specify the maximal allowed number of virtual machine migrations.

 Service Control and Logs
 ========================